syk-hub/Instacart-Customer-Segmentation-Analysis/README.md

 - **Retention Strategies for At-Risk Customers**: Re-engage at-risk customers with special offers on products they previously purchased.

 ## Technology and Tools
+## Data Access

+- **Raw Data**: The original data files used in this project are available on Google Drive due to file size limitations.
+You can access the raw data [here](https://drive.google.com/your-raw-data-link).

+- **Prepared Data**: The cleaned and formatted datasets used for analysis are included in this repository under the `data/` folder.
+These files were processed to facilitate customer segmentation and shopping pattern analysis.

+## Data Preparation and Tools
-- **Data Preparation**: Data cleaning, segmentation, and formatting were conducted in Python using Jupyter Notebook.
+Data cleaning, segmentation, and formatting were conducted in Python using Jupyter Notebook.
 You can view the full notebook with data preparation steps [here](https://github.com/syk-hub/Instacart-Customer-Segmentation-Analysis/blob/main/customer_segmentation_v2.ipynb).

 - **Visualization**: Tableau for creating an interactive dashboard with customer insights.